Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 For the nature lovers, the anxious souls, or both.

-Taking a walk, stroll, or wander – whether through nature or simply down the road – can give your mind the space it needs to clear, process, and reflect.
-You can walk with a particular question in mind, allowing each step to help separate your emotions and create some gentle distance between you and them.
+Taking a walk, stroll, or wander, whether through nature or simply down the road, can give your mind the space it needs to clear, process, and reflect.
+You can walk with a particular question in mind, allowing each step to help separate your emotions and create some distance between you and them.

 Or you can simply choose to walk with no agenda at all, just allowing yourself a calming walk to shake off some of the anxious energy.
 To move things through and think things out.

-Honestly, this can be all you need – especially when your mind feels particularly busy.
-And if you feel at home in outside and don’t mind truly connecting with it, you can always try…
+Honestly, this can be all you need, especially when your mind feels particularly busy.
+And if you feel at home in the great outdoors and don’t mind truly connecting with it, you can always try a bit of grounding, literally.

 Grounding In Nature